Inego/kotlinx.coroutines/docs/channels.md

 to common sense that results must be returned from functions.

-There is a convenient coroutine builder named [produce] that makes it easy to do it right on producer side, and an extension function [consumeEach], that replaces a `for` loop on the consumer side:
+There is a convenient coroutine builder named [produce] that makes it easy to do it right on producer side, and an extension function [consumeEach] that replaces a `for` loop on the consumer side:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">